 - Establishment of unified corporate goals

 As banks deploy these operational strategies, there are specific actions that these teams need to execute and deliver upon, which are areas that are ripe with opportunity.
-For banks, the challenges of successful cost savings execution have only been compounded recently given the declining growth trends within the sector.
+For banks, the challenges of successful cost savings execution have only been compounded recently given the declining growth trends within the banking sector.
 For example, banks have focused on significant acquisitions to expand their capabilities.
 The negative outcome of this growth has been a complex business model that creates natural waste, redundancy, and a lack of central control.

 Banks can deliver expense value creation through comprehensive strategies including:

 - A Shift from Risk to Right-Sizing: Central procurement teams have historically been focused on risk management, but a shift needs to happen.
 Teams need to right-size contracts, focus on driving cost out of every contract, and align with the business on value-creation activities.

 - Hyper-Focused Category Management: The complexity of a bank has created duplicative functions and third-party vendors engaging across multiple business units.
 Banks need to empower central resources to deliver cross-organizational savings strategies and drive category management with their key business partners.

 - Post-Synergy Value Creation: M&A activity within the banking sector has led to tremendous growth, but organizations have not fully realized synergies from this activity.
 Now is the time to revisit acquisitions and ensure that full synergies are still being realized and address missed opportunities that need to be realized soon.